rwilcox/my-learnings-docs/learning_kotlin.md

 this second one will figure out the return type of `foobar` and set the return type to the return type of that.

+NOTES: you can use these labels at the call site

+`methodName(parameterOne=ParameterType.FIRST_WHATEVER)`

+(means you can also pass parameters out of order if they are all labelled)

 Notes
 -------------